Communication Disorders, Bachelor of Science (B.S.)

 To apply for admission to the CD undergraduate program, students must meet the following minimum criteria:

-- at least 40 credit hours earned on 100-level courses or higher,
+- At least 40 credit hours earned on 100-level courses or higher,

 The CD Program requires a state criminal history background check approved1 by the College of Education and Applied Human Sciences as a condition of admission.
 Under certain circumstances, a national criminal background check may be required as a condition of admission.
 Once admitted to the CD program, the student must earn a grade of “C” or higher in CSD 275 Intro Communication Disorders or equivalent transferred course before registering for any CSD courses in the major requirements.
 Once admitted to the CD program, students must earn a grade of “C” or higher in all CSD courses and supporting courses.
 Transfer students do not have to be enrolled in university courses at the time of submitting an application for admission.
 The CD program admits 30 new undergraduate students each year.
 Applicants are ranked by the GPA x ACT composite score.
 The most qualified applicants are admitted.
-Application forms are available at cd.eku.edu.
+Application forms are available at https://www.eku.edu/ctp/csd/undergraduate-program/.
 Completed applications and all required documentation must be submitted by February 14.

 It should be noted that enrollment in the graduate program in Communication Disorders is also limited.
 Admission into the undergraduate program does not guarantee admission into the graduate program.
 Refer to the Graduate Catalog for information on admission to the graduate program.